McGill University/ Concordia University

 Have you received any job offers since commencing your programme?
 How did the services from Careers help you secure employment/in your professional development?

-I’m still in the recruitment process for a few jobs, however, the Careers service was very helpful in my professional development by offering 1:1 sessions to revise my CV and cover letter, hosting several workshops to enhance professional development, and inform me on various job postings in London, that I would not have known of myself.
+I’m still in the recruitment process for a few jobs, however, the Careers team was very helpful in my professional development by offering 1:1 sessions to revise my CV and cover letter, hosting several workshops to enhance professional development, and inform me on various job postings in London, that I would not have known of myself.
 I found them to be very emotionally supportive, especially since searching for an entry-level job in London can be a very daunting task.

 Do you think studying in a central location such as London is beneficial for networking and career opportunities?

 Definitely!
 Since London is one of the most metropolitan cities in the world, it attracts a lot of international talent from various career backgrounds.
 Therefore, if you keep an eye out for major networking events, then you can make the most of your time there.
-My best networking experience was having the honour of attending London Fashion Week (spring and fall).
+My best networking experience was having the honour of attending London Fashion Week (spring and autumn).
 This opportunity allowed me to meet well-established professionals in the industry, which would benefit my career, as my ultimate goal is to have my own fashion start-up.

 Where do you live in London and why did you choose to live there?